Elen-Lavr/Elen-Lavr/README.md

 # Hi!
 My name is Elena Lavrusheva 👋

-- 🏢 Data Analyst | Data-driven decision making specialist
+- 🏢 Data Analyst | I help see the picture of what's happening in the present and future through the prism of data.
+Behind every number lies a solution.
+My job is to make the connections obvious and clear.
 - 📚 I am constantly improving my knowledge of data analysis, applying this approach in my work and life

 ---